About the National Fluid Power Association (NFPA)

 - NFPA helps increase the number of technically trained people capable of integrating and applying fluid power, and connects them to careers in the fluid power industry.

 - NFPA supports universities in the development of fundamental fluid power knowledge and connects our industry to an increasing number of scientific and engineering leaders in our field.

-The National Fluid Power Association (NFPA) is offering one merit-based scholarship, for $40,000 ($10,000 per year for four years), to high school seniors who have participated on a 2018 FIRST® Robotics Competition Team or a 2018 National Robotics League (NRL) Competition Team.
+The National Fluid Power Association (NFPA) is offering one merit-based scholarship, for $40,000 ($10,000 per year for four years), to high school seniors who have participated on a 2021 FIRST® Robotics Competition Team or a 2021 National Robotics League (NRL) Competition Team and used pnematics on their robot.
 This scholarship may be utilized for an Engineering course of study at any United States tech school/college or university that holds accredited status.Three (3) finalists will be chosen from essay entries.
 Phone interviews with the finalists will determine the ultimate scholarship winner.